mrphysics-bonn/python-ismrmrd-reco/README.md

 Creating a sequence:
 1. Activate the Python environment with `conda activate seqdev`.
 2. Run the Python scripts with `python write_spiral.py` or `python write_cartesian.py` in the directory "example_sequences/pypulseq".
 At the top of both scripts, protocol parameters and the sequence filename can be changed.
-3. A Pulseq file (.seq) is created in the same directory and an ISMRMRD metadata file (.h5) is created in the folder "dependency/metadata".
+3. A Pulseq file (.seq) is created in the same directory and an MRD (originally ISMRMRD) metadata file (.h5) is created in the folder "dependency/metadata".
 This metadata file is important for the reconstruction, as raw data obtained from Pulseq sequences does not contain any information, on how the kspace was acquired.

 Running a reconstruction:
 1. Pull the reconstruction container from Dockerhub: `docker pull mavel101/bart-reco-server`.
 2. Start the container by running `./start_docker mavel101/bart-reco-server`.
 The reconstruction server is now running in the background.
-3. Example ISMRMRD raw data files are located in "example_data".
-Raw data conversion for Siemens data to ISMRMRD [3] is described below.
+3. Example MRD raw data files are located in "example_data".
+Raw data conversion for Siemens data to MRD [3] is described below.
 4. Activate the Python environment with `conda activate ismrmrd_client`.
 5. Run a reconstruction by sending the data to the server.
 Example Pulseq reconstruction: `./send_data_pulseq.sh example_data/scanner/raw_spiralout_gre_fatsat_7T.h5 recon/out.h5`.
 Example JEMRIS reconstruction: `./send_data_jemris.sh example_data/simu/signals_spiralout_clean_slc30.h5 recon/out.h5`.
 6. The metadata is automatically merged to the raw data during the reconstruction process.
 Logging information and debug files can be found in the "debug" folder.
 7. In this example, the reconstructed image is stored in "recon/out.h5".
 The image can be viewed by running the Python script "plot_img.py".
-Images are stored in ISMRMRD image format.
+Images are stored in MRD image format.
 Image files will not be overwritten, but new images will be appended to existing files.

 JEMRIS example sequences can be found in "example_sequences/jemris".
 Installation instructions and documentation regarding JEMRIS can be found on the projects website: https://github.com/JEMRIS/jemris/.